Chitaoji/textpy/README.md

 pandas
 Jinja2
 ```
 NOTE: pandas>=1.4.0 is recommended.
-Lower versions of pandas are also available, but some functions of this package will be affected.
+Lower versions of pandas are also available, but some properties of this package will be affected.

 ## Quick Start
 To demonstrate the usage of this module, we put a file named `myfile.py` under `./examples/` (you can find it in the repository, or create a new file of your own):